jnthorp/jnthorp.github.io/content/authors/admin/_index.md

     url: https://psychology.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Cognitive neuroscientist and musician interested in how information is encoded and consolidated across distributed systems
+bio: John Thorp is a cognitive neuroscientist and musician interested in how information is encoded and consolidated across distributed systems.

 # Interests to show in About widget
 interests: